Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 ## Build

-Note that ready-made libraries, provided within the .NET Standard, already include the binaries for Lightstreamer.Adapters.Metadata.LiteralBasedProvider; we can ignore that for a moment.
+Note that ready-made libraries, provided within the .NET Standard, already include the binaries for *Lightstreamer.Adapters.Metadata.LiteralBasedProvider*; we can ignore that for a moment.
 If you are testing your own modified version of the LiteralBasedProvider code, take care of changing the namespace name, or, at least, the class name.

 To build your own version of the LiteralBasedProvider binaries, follow these steps:
 * Download this project.
 * Create a project for a library target and name it "DotNetGenericAdapters",
 * Include in the project the sources `src`.
-* Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the Lightstreamer.DotNetStandard.Adapters package.
+* Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the *Lightstreamer.DotNetStandard.Adapters* package.
 * Build Solution

 ### Deploy